 This complex is one of the most recognizable places in Belgrade with its dark secret.
 It was built in the 15th century to protect the Eastern gate.
 In the 18th century, the towers served as dungeons (zindan in Turkish) for Christians, and hence the name of this gate.
 It looks glorious with the two semi-circular towers, doesn’t it?

 Roman well is neither Roman nor well.
 It is one mysterious place built by Austrians that was meant to be a water supply, but no spring was found there.
 Instead, it was being filled with surface water from the Upper Town.
 Later on, it served as a dungeon and it is followed with many tales and legends of prisoners being thrown down the hole throughout the Belgrade history.
 Alfred Hitchcock visited the well in 1964 and said that an environment like that is always a treat for him.
 This place sure sent some chill down our spines, because it is cold there and because it is a bit spooky, but we left with some awesome photos.

-So, there are our top 5 most picturesque spots on Belgrade Fortress, but they are just the beginning of the story.
-If you haven’t had enough download our Cultural Places App, find the audio guide and explore all of the historical spots on this glorious fortress.
+So, here are our top 5 most picturesque spots on Belgrade Fortress, but they are just the beginning of the story.
+If you haven’t had enough visit our Cultural Places Platform, find the audio guides, and explore all of the historical spots on this glorious fortress.
 Take your camera and make some awesome photographs.

 Belgrade fortress is the place from which modern Belgrade emerged and developed.
 Kalemegdan is the largest and most beautiful park in the city.